• Skip to main content

 Instructions

-I am calling these yeast donuts because there are "cake doughnuts" that are not yeast-raised.
+I am calling these homeade donuts with yeast because there are "cake doughnuts" that are not yeast-raised.
 The first time I made this while in Yanbu, it turned out to look like onion rings and so tough!
 So, this time I did some reading to understand the science and how to recreate in my kitchen.
-Are you ready to make your first best donuts?
+Are you ready to learn how to make yeast donuts?

 First rise